Bhat-Gurunandan/ajeeb-goa/markdown/09-chapter-9.md

 [^22]: The Navhind Times; Nehru Conquers Heart of Goa, 23 May 1963
 [^23]: The Hindu; 26 May 1963

-> “Purely on merits, I think it (Goa) should be kept separate.
+> *“Purely on merits, I think it (Goa) should be kept separate.
 Apart
 > from merits, because a considerable number of people here − it is
 > immaterial whether they are a majority or minority − a considerable
 > number here are afraid of being submerged by another individuality, if
-> I may say so.
+> I may say so.*
 >
-> It is quite absurd to put Konkani against Marathi or Marathi against
+> *It is quite absurd to put Konkani against Marathi or Marathi against
 > Konkani.
 This kind of linguistic approach of suppressing a language is
 > bad.
 Therefore, I think that while all the languages should flourish
 > here, particular attention should be paid to Konkani, which is the
-> common people’s language.
+> common people’s language.*
 >
-> India is like a beautiful carpet, the textures of which bring out
+> *India is like a beautiful carpet, the textures of which bring out
 > beautiful differences.
 But it is one carpet, and one whole, that is
 > the beauty.
 So we must continue to go on weaving it by our activities,
 > thoughts and by our actions.
 But always remember the unity of it, the
 > unity of design of it, and yet l maintain the beauty of individual
-> parts of it.”
+> parts of it.”*

 ## The Media Blackout

 Nehru had tried to awaken the Goan masses, but perhaps the Goan media had a different agenda.
-Goa had four newspapers, including two Portuguese dailies carried forward post-liberation, O Heraldo and A Vida, besides Gomantak, the Marathi daily.
-A year later, on 18 February 1963, The Navhind Times was started by Dempo Group, Goa’s leading mine owner and a prominent landlord.
+Goa had four newspapers, including two Portuguese dailies carried forward post-liberation, *O Heraldo* and *A Vida*, besides *Gomantak*, the Marathi daily.
+A year later, on 18 February 1963, *The Navhind Times* was started by Dempo Group, Goa’s leading mine owner and a prominent landlord.
 These two latest newspapers had a significant mass reach among the newly educated Goans, who could read English and/or Marathi.
 Both the newspapers very